Willis Carto: Later career (1990s–2000s)

 In 2004, Carto joined in signing David Duke's New Orleans Protocol on behalf of American Free Press.
 The New Orleans Protocol sought to "mainstream our cause" by reducing internecine warfare.
+Carto let himself be extensively interviewed for extremism scholar George Michael's 2008 book Willis Carto and the American Far Right, which was the first substantial biography of Carto.